Khaledd10/sales-performance-dashboard-excel/README.md

 - Data used is from an open online source for educational purposes.
 - Dashboard and data model built entirely from scratch.

-## 📜 License
-This project is licensed under the MIT License — feel free to use and adapt it.

 ---